 Lecture Topic: Each senior tutorial covers a selected topic in contemporary biological science.
 Additional Information: Scheduling of this course is not in the traditional lecture format.
-For specifics in the frequency of meeting times, and the topic of each senior tutorial, check the Directory of Classes and/or the bulletin board outside of 204 Conradi.
+For specifics in the frequency of meeting times, and the topic of each senior tutorial, check the Directory of Classes and/or the bulletin board in 1067 King Life Sciences.
 Senior tutorials have a maximum enrollment of five students.
 Repeatable to a maximum of two (2) semester hours that may be applied to the biological science major.